volkszaehler/mbmd/README.md

 around.
 With proper cabling the error rate should be lower, though.

 ## OpenHAB integration

+*Please note: The following integration guide was written for OpenHAB 1.8.
+We currently do not have an OpenHAB 2.x instructions, but would appreciate any contributions.*

 It is very easy to translate this into OpenHAB items.
 I run the SDM630 software on a Raspberry Pi with the IP ``192.168.1.44``.
 My items look